shawqihatem/MovieQi/README.md

-# MovieQi
+# MoviesQi

-MovieQi is a Movies Library which has a lot of features like Search for Movies, Watching the Trailers, Seeing the Casts and many many features.
+MoviesQi is a Movies Library which has a lot of features like Search for Movies, Watching the Trailers, Seeing the Casts and many many features.
 Built with React.

 ## [Watch NOW!](https://moviesqi.shawqihatem.com)